-West Balkans energy balance: Coal dependency in SEE countries, electricity coming from coal, the report26.
-May 2014. / News Serbia Energy
+West Balkans energy balance: Coal dependency in SEE countries, electricity coming from coal, the report, News Serbia Energy

 At the European level, the use of green energy for producing electricity amounts to 16 percent only, including hydro power plants, whereas the major part is still generated from fossil fuels.
 Therefore, the countries that are richer and more developed than those within the region will face strong challenges in terms of how to achieve the projected goals.